Occupation of Istanbul: Military occupation of Istanbul

-Dissolution of the parliament, March 1920
+Dissolution of parliament, March 1920

 The Telegram House was occupied by Allied troops on 14 March.
-On the morning of 16 March, British forces, including the Indian Army, began to occupy the key buildings and arrest nationalist politicians and journalists.
-An Indian Army operation, the Şehzadebaşı raid, resulted in 5 Ottoman Army soldiers from the 10th Infantry Division being killed when troops raided their barracks.
+On the morning of 16 March, British forces, including the British Indian Army, began to occupy the key buildings and arrest nationalist politicians and journalists.
+A British Indian Army operation, the Şehzadebaşı raid, resulted in 5 Ottoman Army soldiers from the 10th Infantry Division being killed when troops raided their barracks.
 On 18 March, the Ottoman parliamentarians came together in a last meeting.
 A black cloth covered the pulpit of the Parliament as reminder of its absent members and the Parliament sent a letter of protest to the Allies, declaring the arrest of five of its members as unacceptable.

-The dissolution of the Ottoman left the Sultan as sole controller of the Empire; without parliament the Sultan stood alone with the British government.
+The dissolution of the Ottoman Parliament left the Sultan as the sole legal authority of the Empire; in line with British aims to isolate the Sultan.
 Beginning with 18 March, the Sultan followed the directives of the British Foreign Secretary, saying, "There would be no one left to blame for what will be coming soon"; the Sultan revealed his own version of the declaration of dissolution on 11 April, after approximately 150 Turkish politicians accused of war crimes were interned in Malta.
 The dissolution of the parliament was followed by the raid and closing of the journal Yeni Gün (New Day).
 Yeni Gün was owned by Yunus Nadi Abalıoğlu, an influential journalist, and was the main media organ in Turkey publishing Turkish news to global audiences.